2005 Indiana Fever season

 The 2005 Indiana Fever season was the franchise's 6th season in the WNBA and their 2nd season under head coach, Brian Winters.
 The Fever achieved their first playoff series victory, but their road to the WNBA Finals ended when the Connecticut Sun swept the Fever in the next round.

+This was also the last season the Fever started games at different local times with other teams in the Eastern Time Zone, as the State of Indiana began observing Daylight Saving Time in 2006.